 Current scenario highlights the problems at two fronts – the access to healthcare and the availability of resources.
 The complexity of the problem is furthered by the ignorance of adults towards basic healthcare needs of children, like vaccination.

 Though the government has framed various policies to improve the healthcare facilities in remote and under-developed areas, the status of these centers is not up to the mark for catering the bulk of population needing their services.
-These reasons for this condition can be the lack of funds in the public health sector, lack of resources and equipment in government hospitals, lack of primary health education, rampant illiteracy and inappropriate allocation of funds.
 For at least the past century, our child healthcare has been in a battered state, leading to debilitation of a major part of our future generations.
-Efforts to improve the state of affairs have been too little, too late.
 In the recent years, some reforms have brought about transformation in the quality of life in various under developed areas of our country but we have a long way to go before we can provide a continuity of care for basic health related problems of children dwelling in these areas.
 The health of our children reflects on the health of our future as a nation.
 Primary healthcare access is a basic requirement and everyone must pitch in to make this dream a realization.

 Our foundation in Mumbai is taking steady and strong steps in the direction of making children in unfortunate situation learn and practice better health measures.
 Our NGO organizes regular health check- up camps and has partnered with various other charities for children for aiding children on a larger scale.
 Children belonging to low income homes in India do not get any vaccinations or medication for various diseases.
 This leads to very high infant and child mortality rate.
 The Debabrata-Auro Foundation has various health programmes which are aimed to provide medicines and other essentials to children in a systematic way.